 The KSS ID is included in the enterprise configuration file before the end user first launches Atakama.

 The KSS ID is added to the end user’s local atakama.config before the end user first launches Atakama.

 The end users initiates onboarding via the CLI using command:

 atakama profile keyserver-onboard --keyserver-id [ID].

-With any one of the three options, onboarding the end user is automatic and proceeds without end user interaction.
-Once onboarding is completed, the end user will have received:
+With any of these options, onboarding the end user is automatic and without end user involvement.
+Once onboarded, the end user will have received: